RaSan147/pyrobox/README.md

 <details>
   <summary>Running on WINDOWS, but can't access with other device [FIREWALL]</summary>

-  > You probably have **FireWall ON** and Unconfigured.
+  > You probably have **FireWall ON** and not configured.
-  > For your safety, I'd recommand you to allow Python on private network and run the server when your network is Private.
+  > For your safety, I'd recommend you to allow Python on private network and run the server when your network is Private.
   > IN SHORT: ALLOW PYTHON ON FIREWALL, RUN THE SERVER

   > *note: allowed on private but using public network on firewall will cause similar issue, you gotta make both same or allow python both on public and private*